gmmcosta29/3d-printing-simulator/README.md

 ## PrioritizedJob
 Wrapper class to ordering jobs by priority

-This ensures stable ordering.
+This ensures stable ordering.\
-    1 - Priority
+    1 - Priority. \
-    2 - FIFO Counter (When the job was inserted in the FIFO list)
+    2 - FIFO Counter (When the job was inserted in the FIFO list). \

 ## Printer
 Represents a 3D Printer